 Photo: By Dylan O’Donnell, deography.com [Public domain], via Wikimedia Commons

 Terry Kath has left behind a legacy of brilliant guitar playing with the band Chicago.
-In the late 1960’s the band Chicago did some shows with Jimi Hendrix.
-The legendary guitar play Jimi Hendrix was blown away by Terry Kath’s guitar playing.
+In the late 1960s the band Chicago did some shows with Jimi Hendrix.
+The legendary guitar player Jimi Hendrix was blown away by Terry Kath’s guitar playing.
 When first hearing Terry Kath play, Jimi Hendrix was quoted as saying that he thought Terry Kath played guitar better than he did.
 It was later on reported that Jimi Hendrix also called Terry Kath the “Best Guitarist in the Universe.”

 Fans and critics should positively take note of Jimi Hendrix’s comments about Terry Kath.
-We are talking about a legend in Hendrix who has been regarded by many as the greatest guitar player off all time, pointing to Chicago’s Terry Kath as being a better player.
-Was Jimi Hendrix right or was he just inspired by great musicianship.
+We are talking about a legend in Hendrix who has been regarded by many as the greatest guitar player of all time, pointing to Chicago’s Terry Kath as being a better player.
+Was Jimi Hendrix right or was he just inspired by great musicianship?
 One close listen to Terry Kath’s guitar solo on Chicago’s “25 or 6 to 4,” confirms that Hendrix was spot on.

 Terry Kath’s virtuoso guitar playing was never celebrated as it should have been because Terry Kath was a team player.
 Many of the band members in Chicago stated that Kath was more interested in delivering great albums with his band Chicago.
 Anyone who has grown up listening to the first five Chicago albums knows that Terry Kath delivered on his goal.